What does MMULT Do in Excel?

 Things to Remember

 - To multiply matrix, the number of columns of Matrix 1 should be equal to the number of rows of Matrix 2; otherwise, we will get #VALUE!
 Error.

 This has been a guide to MMULT Function in Excel.
-Here we discuss how to use MMULT function to get the multiplication of a matrix with examples.
+Here we discuss how to use MMULT function to get the multiplication of a matrix with examples and downloadable template.
 You can learn more from the following articles –